 For more information on this program and the steps to apply, please review the Steps to Study Abroad on our website.

 Hertford College, University of Oxford

 Hertford College, University of Oxford Registered Visiting Student Program Video

 **Please note the Michaelmas Term is primarily targeted towards students studying Humanities and History.

-Application Deadline for Fall 2020: December 1st.
+Application Deadline: December 1st.
 If the application deadline falls on a weekend the materials will be the following Monday.

 Questions about the application process?
 Review this video here to learn more.

 For applicants who are not from an English speaking majority country or have not been solely educated in English throughout the past two years at the time of application (educated in English for 2 years by deadline), we are required by the Home Office and Oxford University to assess your English language ability